DreamLab/VmShepherd/docs/user/concept.rst

 Concept
 =======

-Vmshepherd is an application to keep running groups of virtual machines.
+VmShepherd is an application to keep running groups of virtual machines.
-*Keep running* means that live VMs in IaaS should be no less than defined in configuration and if healthcheck is configured, all VMs need to pass it.
+*Keep running* means that there should be no less active VMs in IaaS than defined in configuration, and if healthcheck is configured, all VMs need to pass it.

 States
 ------

-Virtual Machine can be in defined state.
+Virtual Machine can be in a defined state.

 .. autoclass:: vmshepherd.iaas.vm.VmState